Csantos07/account_app_part_two/README.md

 In this commit:
 We are forecasting an account with many transactions.

 ---
+12.16.22
+At this point we have the forecast functionality hardcoded for

+one account: Savings
+one transaction: Mortgage

+Todo:
+- Create a couple of other transactions under savings.
+  - Make sure all transactions are performed as expected.
+- Create transactions on a seperate account.
+  - Checking: Gym Membership or Credit Card
+- Create a view for forecast
+  - Should display all accounts with forecasted balance and previous info
+  - Create a temporary memory object that representst the new forecasted
+    account
+    - A class or an ostruct
+---
 What I want to do with this PR is to get a simple rudimentary version of forecast working.